Miranda Okonek

 Hi.
 I’m Miranda.

 Most people call me Mandy, thanks to my mom’s love of Barry Manilow.
+Yes, that song.
+It explains more than I’d like to admit.

 I hold degrees in Broadcast Journalism and English.
 Along the scenic alleyways of my career, I’ve been on-air talent and a producer for an award-winning radio program, then took a hard left into the record business when my station changed formats.
 (Nothing against love songs.
 But there are limits.)